Mental Health Facilities Buncombe County, NC

 Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health

-Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health is a mental health facility in Buncombe County, NC, located at 2 Walden Ridge Drive, Suite 30 in the 28803 zip code.
+Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health is a mental health facility in Buncombe County, NC, located at 2 Walden Ridge Drive, Suite 30, 28803.
 Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health provides outpatient treatment.
-Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health provides trauma therapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, adults and seniors 65 or older.
-Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health also supports people with trauma, people with traumatic brain injury and people with serious mental illness.
-Additional services offered by Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health consist of assertive community treatment, case management and psychosocial rehabilitation services.
+Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health provides psychotropic medication, integrated dual diagnosis disorder treatment and electroconvulsive therapy to adults, seniors 65 or older and young adults.
+Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health also supports people with serious mental illness, people requiring dual diagnosis treatment and people with traumatic brain injury.
+Some other services available at Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health include assertive community treatment, psychosocial rehabilitation services and case management.

 Learn More